jaehanbae/TRIVIA/README.md

-# TRIVIA
+# TRIVIA: Tools foR Interactive fits VIsuAlization
-Tools foR Interactive fits VIsuAlization
+Make AAS journal-compatible interactive figures from 3D fits cubes.

 # Usage
 To make a position-position-velocity diagram, simply use